 Images: We have a strict policy on images.
 SpiderFan will generally show the front and back covers of copyright material, i.e. those parts of the comic that are already placed on freely-available public display by the owner of the source material.
 Those images are used to illustrate the reviews, and as part of the research index.
 In additional, we occasionally offer internal images only when (a) they illustrate a particular element of interest within a review or other database entry, and (b) where the reproduced portion is a small fraction of the original work(s).
 Under no circumstances would we reproduce a significant part of any copyright work.

 Video & Music: We do not provide video or music, with a handful of exceptions.
-These generally fall into one of two categories, (a) iconic theme tunes which have a specific nostalgic interest, or (b) archive material which is no longer commercially available, and which we are attempting to preserve for the sake of history.
+The exceptions are for archive material which is no longer commercially available, and which we are attempting to preserve for the sake of history.